gu-fan/mathematic.vim/README.md

 - You can make a mapping to use it easyier:

         " use it
         map <leader>km :set keymap=mathematic<CR>
         " stop use it
         map <leader>kn :set keymap=<CR>
         " view it's details, modify it at your convenience. map <leader>kvm :sp ~/.vim/keymap/mathematic.vim<CR>

         " show inputting cmd:
         " set showcmd
         " when a longer time for inputting is needed:
         " set timeoutlen=3000
         " or disable inputting timeout:
         " set notimeout

 ':h keymap' for further details.

-- Another way is using KeyHelper by: `<leader>/`
+- Another way is using KeyHelper: (`<leader>/`)

         It will dynamicly showing matching keymap with your input.
         And press '<Enter>' in the KeyHelper window to add to file.

 Post issues and suggestions at https://github.com/Rykka/mathematic.vim.